GS1 Sunrise 2027 · Field Guide

 GS1 Sunrise 2027 demo QR code ↑ Scan or tap — live GS1 demo

 Dynamic.
-Coded on-demand at pack-out.
+Coded on-demand on the packaging line.
 Every package carries unique data — batch, dates, serial — linked to your brand's database.

 The Production-Line Reality